notitguy/astro-netlify/README.md

-# Astro + Netlify
+# Astro + Pw

 - Astro
 - Netlify
 - ~~Netlify CMS~~
 - Multiligual (to do)

-Instead of Netlify CMS, I managed to fetch GraphQL from Processwire.
+Instead of Netlify CMS, I managed to fetch GraphQL from Pw.